miskibin/py-draughts/examples/article.md

 The provided code showcases an engine implementation based on the Alpha-Beta Pruning algorithm.
 This algorithm is widely used in game-playing AI systems to determine the best move in a given game state.
 By designing the engine to interact with a game server through a standardized interface, we can separate the game-specific details from the engine's logic.

-## The Alpha-Beta Engine Implementation

-The `AlphaBetaEngine` class demonstrates the concrete implementation of the engine using the Alpha-Beta Pruning algorithm.
-It includes methods for move evaluation, determining the best move, and performing the pruning process.
-While the code itself focuses on the specific game of draughts, the underlying principles can be applied to other board games as well.

-The `evaluate()` method assigns a score to a given board configuration, representing its desirability.
-In the provided implementation, the score is simply calculated by negating the sum of the board positions.
-This simplistic evaluation function can be refined and customized for each game to reflect the specific strategies and objectives.

-The `get_best_move()` method orchestrates the move calculation process.
-It iterates over the legal moves, evaluates each move's outcome using the Alpha-Beta Pruning algorithm, and selects the move with the highest or lowest evaluation, depending on the current player.
-By doing so, it identifies the move that is expected to lead to the most favorable game state.

 ## Environment
 For draughts environment I will be use [py-draughts](https://github.com/michalskibinski109/py-draughts) library.
 It allows to play different variants of checkers using same interface.
 Board is representen as `n` squares with values: